Code of Integrity and Professional Conduct: How we Work

 The full VECPS, featuring the values of respect for democracy, respect for people, integrity, stewardship, and excellence, forms part of this Code.

-To help ensure employees are aware of their obligations, each year employees are asked to affirm their understanding of and commitment to abiding by their obligations under the Code, the VECPS, and the Directive on Conflict of Interest.
+To help ensure employees are aware of their obligations, employees are asked to affirm their understanding of, and commitment to, abiding by their obligations under the Code, the VECPS, and the Directive on Conflict of Interest, annually or when required by specific staffing actions.

-The Oath or Affirmation is signed by every public servant when they initially join the public service.
-By signing the oath or affirmation, public servants swear or affirm that they will never disclose any information they become aware of while working for the CRA, and the public service, that is not publicly available, during and following their career with the public service.
+The Oath or Solemn Affirmation is signed by every public servant when they initially join the public service.
+By signing the oath or affirmation, public servants swear or affirm that they will never disclose any confidential, protected, or non-public information they become aware of while working for the CRA and the public service.
+This obligation continues even after leaving the public service.

-As government employees, we must each hold a valid security status before we are allowed to access CRA information, assets, or facilities.
-Maintaining a valid security status is a condition of employment for both the CRA and the broader public service.
+As government employees, we must each hold a valid security status or clearance before we are allowed to access CRA information, assets, or facilities.
+The security screening function verifies the reliability and trustworthiness of individuals who must protect CRA information and assets to which they have access when fulfilling their jobs.
+Maintaining a valid security status or clearance is a condition of employment for both the CRA and the broader public service.

 We Protect Our Integrity